 International and intentful Yin & Restorative Yoga teacher Kali Basman blends Chinese Medicine, Five Elements, and Buddhist Philosophy into a potent lunar Yin Yoga practice.
-On the textured path of mindful healing, Kali is celebrated for her philosophical eloquence surrounding psychological self-inquiry, embodied Anatomy, Integrated Physiology, Buddhist Philosophy of Equanimity, The Four Noble Truths, and sharp intellect.
-She crafts innovative sequencing to address root causes of stagnation in the body mind system, and targets the Yin Meridians to coax Chi into into particular healing and rejuvenative pathways.
+On the textured path of mindful healing, Kali is celebrated for her philosophical eloquence surrounding psychological self-inquiry, embodied Anatomy and Integrated Physiology with a sharp intellect and a soft, wide heart.
+She crafts innovative sequencing to address root causes of stagnation in the Chi body and targets the Yin Meridians to coax Prana into particular healing and rejuvenative pathways.

 Radiating with ritual, the integrated wisdom practice she offers is a tool to rise to your intrinsic baseline of tranquility, recall your innate ability for spaciousness, and remind your system of its unique anatomical, structural, and emotional wholeness.

-Kali offers classes, teacher trainings, retreats and workshops around the globe from Envision Festival in Costa Rica to Healing House in Sacred Valley Peru, Detox Retreats in Tulum, Restorative Workshops in Sedona, and more.
+Kali offers classes, teacher trainings, retreats and workshops around the globe.
 She is always happy and humbled to return to her home studio at Bhakti Yoga Shala in Los Angeles.

 Alignments & Specialities